If you’ve ever owned a traditional quartz watch for long enough, you’ve likely had to deal with the hassle of changing the watch battery.

 The movement inside is Seiko’s 4R36, an automatic movement that doesn’t require a battery to run, and has a few nice bells and whistles.
 Hacking allows you to pull the oversized crown out to stop the second hand, so you can more accurately set the time.
 Hand-winding allows you to wind the mechanical movement by hand when you want to quickly give it some extra juice, without having to flail your wrist around like you’re doing a new Fortnite dance.

 At 42mm they have some nice wrist presence, but their condensed lug-to-lug makes them still a suitable size for just about any wrist.

 The Citizen Promaster is an amazing dive watch.
 It has a 200-meter water resistance, which means it is suitable for swimming, showering, or even diving without water damage.

 The Promaster uses an automatic movement that doesn’t need a battery to function.
 There is also an Eco-Drive version that is solar-powered.

 It’s made of high-quality 316L stainless steel and is extremely durable.
 This is a great outdoors and physical activity watch.

 It also has a “dive bezel” which is the ring around the watch.
-Traditionally, this was used by divers to time the amount of oxygen left in their air tank.
+Traditionally, this was used by divers to time the amount of oxygen left in their air tanks.
 However, you can really use this to time anything you want in your day-to-day.